 - 1 tablespoon olive oil

 - 2 purple top turnips - scrubbed, trimmed, and diced

 - 1 15.5 oz can white beans - drained and rinsed

 - 1 tablespoon fresh ginger - finely chopped

 - 2 cloves garlic - pressed or minced

-- 2 tbsp reduced sodium soy sauce – use tamari for gluten free
+- 2 tablespoon reduced sodium soy sauce - use tamari for gluten free

 - 1 cup brown rice - cooked, for serving